sentinel-hub/custom-scripts/copernicus_services/global_surface_water_occurrence/README.md

 ## General description of the script

 This script visualizes the Occurrence layer from the Global Surface Water dataset according to the official symbology (Table 1).
-The water Occurrence layer shows the (intra- and inter-annual) variations of surface water presence in the time range between March 1984 and December 2019.
+The water Occurrence layer shows the (intra- and inter-annual) variations of surface water presence in the time range between March 1984 and December of the selected review year.

 Table 1: Occurrence Symbology